hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_mdm/mdm_eid.md

 ## MDM EID Scenarios

-MDM EID management follows a complex set of rules to link related target records via their Enterprise Id.
+MDM EID management follows a complex set of rules to link related source records via their Enterprise Id.
 The following diagrams outline how EIDs are replicated from Patient resources to their linked Golden Patient resources under various scenarios according to the values of the EID Settings.

 ## MDM EID Create Scenarios